Day One Morning:

 - Mad Monkey Hostel Pai

 - Happy House Backpackers

-Before beginning your day, fuel up with a hearty breakfast at Big’s Little Cafe.
-This is the perfect place to meet your fellow backpackers and indulge in a tasty (and affordable) international breakfast.
-We recommend the full English breakfast, and the veggie burger is a hit, as well.
-Afterward, grab a coffee from Red Bike Kitchen & Espresso Bar, found just down the street from Big’s Little Cafe.
+Before beginning your day, fuel up with a hearty breakfast at Cafe De Pai.
+This is the perfect place to meet your fellow backpackers and indulge in a tasty breakfast.
+The menu is pretty extensive, so whatever it is you crave in the morning, you can probably find it here!
+Afterward, grab a coffee from Lemon Thyme Backyard, found just down the street from Cafe De Pai.
 You will not be disappointed with the wide range of caffeinated beverages this quaint coffee shop is serving up!

 Day One Afternoon:

 Check out the Art Galleries and Grab a Snack

 Now that you are full and filled with caffeine, it is time to start exploring the city of Pai.
 For our first day, we will be exploring on foot.
 The city is relatively small and some of the top sights do not need a vehicle or bicycle in order to get there.
 The first stop on our itinerary is Art in Pai, a quaint gallery and art shop duo owned by a Pai native.
 The artist is friendly and chatty, and the shop is filled with cool finds available for purchase.
 Afterward, try a piece of faux meat from the vegan restaurant across the street: Chew Xin Jai.
 You can either eat it there or get it to go and indulge at our next stop in Pai